salesforcecli/plugin-login/messages/login.org.md

 # flags.browser.description

 You can log in to an org with one of the following browsers: Firefox, Safari, Google Chrome, or Windows Edge.
 If you don’t specify --browser, the command uses your default browser.
+The exact names of the browser applications differ depending on the operating system you're on; check your documentation for details.

 # flags.set-default.summary